 Osteoporosis preventive behaviors and bone mineral density among older white and Asian women

-The relationship between social economic status and bone mineral density by race/ethnicity and gender
+Socioeconomic status and bone mineral density in adults by race/ethnicity and gender: the Louisiana osteoporosis study

 Health Disparities and Delayed Health care among Older Adults in California: A Perspective from Race, Ethnicity, and Immigration

 Du, Y. & Xu, Q., Sep 1 2016, In : Public health nursing (Boston, Mass.).
 33, 5, p.
 383-394 12 p.